 - Impatience gets you nothing.
 At least in airports.

 Am I serious?
 Privilege?
 Yes.
 At least when I'm not joking.
-While privilege can teach you what shoes to wear with navy blue, and how to do beige linen at all, nothing beats the privilege of being alive.
-So let's talk style, in the context of culture, and look at beautiful things.
+While privilege can teach you what color shoes to wear with navy blue, nothing beats the privilege of being alive.
+So let's talk style, in the context of culture.
+Let's focus on the over-50.
 For more, please go here.
-Or you can reach me at my email: email@example.com.
+Or you can reach me at my email: firstname.lastname@example.org.
 That's the name I wanted to be called when I was 16.
 Ah.
 16....